 The Association’s smoking cessation online program meets the Ministry’s training requirement.

-An overview of the pharmacy-based smoking cessation program is available on the Ministry of Health and Long-Term Care’s website.
+An overview of the pharmacy-based smoking cessation program is available on the Ministry of Health’s website.

 Implementing Smoking Cessation Services in the Pharmacy – Toolkit